Inner bounds via simultaneous decoding in quantum network information theory: Introduction

 Very recently, in a companion paper Sen~\cite{sen:oneshot} proved a one-shot quantum joint typicality lemma that possesses strong union and intersection properties.
-Using that lemma, Sen also constructed a one-shot simultaneous decoder for the cq-MAC with an arbitrary number of senders.
-In this paper, we use Sen's quantum joint typicality lemma to obtain for the first time non-trivial one-shot inner bounds for sending classical information over several multiterminal quantum channels.
+Using that lemma, he also constructed a one-shot simultaneous decoder for the cq-MAC with an arbitrary number of senders.
+In this paper\footnote{Journal version of \cite{sen:simultaneous}}, we use the quantum joint typicality lemma from \cite{sen:oneshot} to obtain for the first time non-trivial one-shot inner bounds for sending classical information over several multiterminal quantum channels.
 The channels that we consider are the broadcast channel and interference channel, both without and with entanglement assistance.
 For both channels our one-shot quantum inner bounds are the natural analogues of the best known classical asymptotic iid inner bounds, and reduce to them in the iid limit.